Tag Archive for: Training pass

 Who should attend?

-This intermediate level course is targeted at anyone who needs to review and interpret data recovered from mobile devices.
+This entry-level course is targeted at anyone who needs to review and interpret data recovered from mobile devices.
 This will include case teams, investigators and analysts.

 XAMN is a registered trademark of Micro Systemation AB.
 Cellebrite is a registered trademark of Cellebrite DI Ltd. AXIOM is a registered trademark of Magnet Forensics Investco Inc